Equal Earth projection

-The Equal Earth map projection is an equal-area pseudocylindrical projection for world maps, invented by Bojan Šavrič, Bernhard Jenny, and Tom Patterson in 2018.
-It is inspired by the widely used Robinson projection, but unlike the Robinson projection, retains the relative size of areas.
+The Equal Earth map projection is an equal-area pseudocylindrical global map projection, invented by Bojan Šavrič, Bernhard Jenny, and Tom Patterson in 2018.
+It is inspired by the widely used Robinson projection, but unlike the Robinson projection, it retains the relative size of areas.
 The projection equations are simple to implement and fast to evaluate.

 The features of the Equal Earth projection include: